5th Kansas Cavalry Regiment

-The 5th Kansas Volunteer Cavalry Regiment was a cavalry regiment that served in the Union Army during the American Civil War.
+The 5th Kansas Cavalry Regiment was a cavalry regiment that served in the Union Army during the American Civil War.

 Service

 The 5th Kansas Cavalry was organized at Leavenworth, Kansas, from July 12, 1861 through January 22, 1862.
 Companies L and M were organized April through July 1862.
 It was mustered in under the command of Colonel Hamilton P. Johnson.

 The regiment was attached to Department of Kansas to June 1862.
 Unattached, Army of Southwest Missouri, Department of Missouri, to July 1862.
 District of Eastern Arkansas, Department of Missouri, to December 1862.
 2nd Brigade, 3rd Cavalry Division, District of Eastern Arkansas, Department of Missouri, to January 1863.
 2nd Brigade, 2nd Cavalry Division, XIII Corps, Army of the Tennessee, to April 1863.
 2nd Brigade, District of Eastern Arkansas, Department of Tennessee, to June 1863.
 Clayton's Independent Brigade, District of Eastern Arkansas, Department of Tennessee, to August 1863.
 Clayton's Cavalry Brigade, Arkansas Expedition, to January 1864.
 Pine Bluff, Arkansas, VII Corps, Department of Arkansas, to September 1864.
 1st Brigade, Cavalry Division, VII Corps, to February 1865.
 Post St. Charles, VII Corps, to August 1865.

 Companies A through H of the 5th Kansas Cavalry mustered out of service at Fort Leavenworth August 11 through December 8, 1864.
 Companies I and K mustered out on June 22, 1865, at Pine Bluff and Little Rock, Arkansas.
 Companies L and M were consolidated with the 15th Kansas Cavalry.